i5ar/ifollowers/README.md

 iFollowers
 ----------

-:squirrel: Keep track of your Twitter followers.
+:eyes: Keep track of your Twitter followers.

 > When you have a lage number of unfollowers there must be a reason!
-This script will help you to detect your unfollowers and so far improving the quality of your tweets!
-Tracking your unfollowers makes easier to understand if it's your fault!
+This script will help you to detect them and so far improving the quality of your tweets.

 ### Installation and required packages